 People who write to you do it for a specific reason.
 If you can anticipate and predict that reason, you can offer an immediate solution instead of letting them know that they should contact you at another time or that they should contact someone else.

 For example, if potential customers contact you often to get a quote for your services, you can create a web form that will gather all the necessary information and generate a quote for them.
-Another example would be to direct customers asking for help straight to the knowledge base section on your website.
+Another example would be to send your customers a direct chat link so they could get responses in real-time (you can test LiveChat for 30-days and see the results for yourself). direct customers asking for help straight to the knowledge base section on your website.

 Check what kind of emails and questions you get all the time and try to address that with our out of office message.